 Water Exploration in the Solar System: The Restless Hunt for Life

 Tuesday, 12 Sep 2017 at 8:00 pm – Great Hall, Memorial UnionEssam Heggy is a planetary scientist at the University of Southern California Viterbi School of Engineering and a Rosetta co-investigator at the NASA Jet Propulsion Laboratory.
-He will discuss methods being used to explore possible subsurface aquifers and ice deposits on Mars as well as NASA’s and the European Space Agency's future plans future plans to probe subsurface water on the red planet and Jupiter’s icy moons.
+He will discuss methods being used to explore possible subsurface aquifers and ice deposits on Mars as well as NASA’s and the European Space Agency's future plans to probe subsurface water on the red planet and Jupiter’s icy moons.
 Heggy is currently a member of several science teams conducting experiments on board the ESA’s Mars Express Orbiter and Rosetta Mission; the Chandrayaan-1, India’s first lunar mission; and NASA’s Lunar Reconnaissance Orbiter.

 Essam Heggy obtained both a Master's and PhD in astronomy and astrophysics, with a major in space and planetary sciences, with distinguished honors from the Sorbonne-UPMC Paris University in France.